Looking for a history of the Medici family? You’ve come to the right place!

-The Medici were the most celebrated family of the Renaissance.
-Florence is synonymous with the Medici and the Medici is synonymous with Florence.
-The Medici family commissioned virtually all of Florence's breathtaking art and architecture-- works by Brunelleschi, Leonardo da Vinci, Michelangelo, Botticelli, Donatello, and Fra Angelico.
-Some of the Medici even became popes.
+The Medici family commissioned virtually all of Florence’s breathtaking art and architecture– works by Brunelleschi, Leonardo da Vinci, Michelangelo, Botticelli, Donatello, and Fra Angelico.
+Much of that artistic legacy is on display in Florence’s best museums.

 History of Medici Family